Slit-strip Ising boundary conformal field theory 1: Discrete and continuous function spaces: Introduction

 Together, the series provides a fully rigorously worked out model case of a mathematically precise statement about the emergence of the full algebraic structure of a boundary conformal field theory in the scaling limit of a lattice model of statistical mechanics.
-It should be viewed as the prototype of a precise conjecture to be formulated about many other models~--- given the broad conjectured validity of the conformal field theory picture!
+Given the broad conjectured validity of the conformal field theory picture, this should be viewed as the prototype of a precise conjecture to be formulated about many other models.
 Some of our steps are inevitably specific to the Ising model (particularly the role of s-holomorphicity and Riemann boundary values), but certain steps could even offer technical insights into the cases of other models.